Table Of Contents

-A disc stack centrifuge is a specifically designed centrifuge that uses a stack of cone-shaped discs.
-The additional surface increases the settling area multi-fold while also reducing the sedimentation distance.
+A disc stack centrifuge is a specifically designed industrial centrifuge with a stack of cone-shaped discs.
+The additional surface increases the settling area multi-fold and reduces the settling distance.

-Combined with the high g-force (7,000 Gs), these features make the disc centrifuge a highly efficient separation device for fine particles (0.5µm) and immiscible liquids.
+Combined with the high g-force (7,000 Gs), these features make this centrifuge a highly efficient separation device for fine particles (0.5µm) and immiscible liquids.

 A disc-stack centrifuge separates immiscible liquids and suspended solids from contaminated fluids.
 G-forces up to 10,000 Gs cause the particles’ sedimentation on the disc surface where they flocculate and move toward the centrifuge bowl periphery.

 The accumulated solids are self-ejected or manually removed from the disc centrifuge bowl.

 Think of the discs in the centrifuge bowl splitting the liquid column into thin slices between the inter-disc space.
 The rotating discs impart the rotational velocity to the incoming stationary (non-rotating) fluid quickly due to the liquid’s viscosity.

 The following table lists the specifications of common disc stack centrifuges manufactured by Alfa Laval.

 |Centrifuge Model||Alfa Laval MOPX 205||Alfa Laval MOPX 207||Alfa Laval MOPX 213|